REMIX: Efficient Range Query for LSM-trees: Evaluation

-As shown in Figure~\ref{fig:seek-storesize}, RemixDB outperforms the other stores in all the experiments.
-However, the performance differences between the stores become smaller with longer scans.
-The reason is that a long range-scan exhibits sequential access pattern on each sorted run where multiple consecutive KV-pairs can be retrieved during the scan.
+The second set of experiments evaluates the range-scan performance with different store sizes and query lengths.
+Each experiment loads a fixed-size KV dataset with 120\,B value size into a store in a random order, then performs range-scans with four threads using the Zipfian access pattern.
+As shown in Figure~\ref{fig:seek-storesize}, RemixDB outperforms the other stores in every experiment.
+However, the performance differences among the stores become smaller with longer scans.
+The reason is that a long range-scan exhibits sequential access pattern on each sorted run, where more data have been prefetched during the scan.
 In the meantime, the memory-copying adds a constant overhead to every store.

 As the store size increases to 256\,GB, the throughput of LevelDB quickly drops to the same level as RocksDB.
 Since the stores in the experiments are configured with a 4\,GB block cache, the cache misses lead to intensive I/Os that dominate the query time.
-While RocksDB exhibits high computation cost for having too many $L_0$ tables with a small store size, that cost is overshadowed by the excessive I/Os in large stores.
+While RocksDB exhibits high computation cost for having too many $L_0$ tables with a small store size, the cost is overshadowed by the excessive I/Os in large stores.
 Meanwhile, RemixDB maintains the best access locality because it incurs a minimal amount of random accesses and cache misses by searching on a REMIX-indexed sorted run.

-\paragraph{Write} We evaluate the write performance of each store by inserting a 64\,GB KV dataset to an empty store in random order using one thread.
-The dataset has 500 million KV-pairs, and the value size is 120\,B. We measure the throughput and the total write I/O to the SSD.
-As shown in Figure~\ref{fig:eval-write}, Both RemixDB and PebblesDB show high throughput because they employ the write-efficient tiered compaction strategy.
-Their total writes to the SSD are 272\,GB and 196\,GB, corresponding to WA ratios of 4.25 and 3.06, respectively.
-Comparatively, LevelDB and RocksDB adopts the leveled compaction strategy, which leads to high WA ratios of 12.3 and 13.5, respectively.
-On the other hand, RocksDB employs four compaction threads to exploit the SSD's I/O bandwidth.
+\paragraph{Write} We first evaluate the write performance of each store by inserting a 256\,GB KV dataset to an empty store in a random order using one thread.
+The dataset has 2 billion KV-pairs, and the value size is 120\,B. The workload has a uniform access pattern, representing the worst-case scenario of the stores.
+We measure the throughput and the total I/O on the SSD.

+As shown in Figure~\ref{fig:eval-write-shuffled}, Both RemixDB and PebblesDB show relatively high throughput because they employ the write-efficient tiered compaction strategy.
+Their total write I/O on the SSD are 1.25\,TB and 2.37\,TB, corresponding to WA ratios of 4.88 and 9.26, respectively.
+LevelDB and RocksDB adopt the leveled compaction strategy, which leads to high WA ratios of 16.1 and 25.6, respectively.
+RocksDB and RemixDB have much more read I/O than LevelDB and PebblesDB.
+RocksDB employs four compaction threads to exploit the SSD's I/O bandwidth, resulting in more read I/O than LevelDB due to less efficient block and page cache usage.
 LevelDB only supports one compaction thread, and it shows a much lower throughput than RocksDB.
+Although RemixDB has more read I/O than RocksDB, the total I/O of RemixDB is less than that of RocksDB.
+All told, RemixDB achieves low WA and high write throughput at the cost of increased read I/O.